sajuti-stack/Python-code/README.md

 Should include an executive summary, background/context, a brief description of the problem, brief description of the methods, results and their discussion, focusing on insights and calls to action marketing-wise

 # My contribution
   I have created the entire Python source code file on my own.
+I had to first understand the data, clean it & sort out the anomalies, find the answers of the business questions.
+My group members (2 others) created the presentation.
+I contributed to crafting the Report as well, as we had to explain our method and findings.
   It received high marks in the professors evaluation (16/20)